huntlabs/hunt-net/README.md

 | hunt-security |  0.2.0    |  Some core APIs for security  |

 **Note:**
-To support SSL, the project must add these packages:
+To support SSL, you must add these packages to your project:
 1. hunt-security
 1. boringssl or openssl